eic/tutorial-developing-benchmarks/_episodes/02-first_benchmark.md

   script:
     - echo "You can compile your code here!"

-your_benchmark:generate:
-  extends: .phy_benchmark
-  stage: generate
-  script:
-    - echo "I will generate events here!"
-    - echo "Add event-generator code to do this"

 your_benchmark:simulate:
   extends: .phy_benchmark
   stage: simulate
   script:
     - echo "I will simulate detector response here!"

-your_benchmark:reconstruct:
-  extends: .phy_benchmark
-  stage: reconstruct
-  script:
-    - echo "Event reconstruction here!"

-your_benchmark:analyze:
-  extends: .phy_benchmark
-  stage: analyze
-  needs:
-    - ["your_benchmark:reconstruct"]
-  script:
-    - echo "I will analyze events here!"
-    - echo "This step requires that the reconstruct step be completed"

 your_benchmark:results:
   extends: .phy_benchmark
   stage: collect
-  needs:
-    - ["your_benchmark:analyze"]
   script:
     - echo "I will collect results here!"
-    - echo "This step requires that the analyze step be completed"

 ~~~
 {: .language-yaml }